Audit Committee Charter

 - I. PURPOSE

-The purpose of the Audit Committee (the "Committee") of the Board of Directors of ManpowerGroup Inc. (the "Company") to assist the Board of Directors in its oversight of financial accounting and reporting practices of the Company, the quality and integrity of the financial statements of the Company, the qualifications and independence of the Company's independent auditors, the performance of the Company's independent auditors and the Company's internal audit function and compliance with applicable legal, ethical and regulatory requirements and to prepare the report that the rules of the Securities and Exchange Commission require to be included in the Company's annual proxy statement.
-The Committee will also serve as the Company's qualified legal compliance committee.
+The purpose of the Audit Committee (the "Committee") of the Board of Directors of ManpowerGroup Inc. (the "Company") is to assist the Board of Directors in its oversight of financial accounting and reporting practices of the Company, the quality and integrity of the financial statements of the Company, the qualifications and independence of the Company's independent auditors, the performance of the Company's independent auditors and the Company's internal audit function and compliance with applicable legal, ethical and regulatory requirements and to prepare the report that the rules of the Securities and Exchange Commission require to be included in the Company's annual proxy statement.
 The primary responsibility of the Committee is to oversee the Company's financial reporting process on behalf of the Board of Directors and to report the results of its activities to the Board of Directors.
-It is not the responsibility of the Committee to plan or conduct audits or to determine that the Company's financial statements are complete and accurate and are in accordance with generally accepted accounting principles.
+It is not the responsibility of the Committee to plan or conduct audits or to determine that the Company's financial statements and disclosures are complete and accurate and are in accordance with generally accepted accounting principles.
 Management of the Company is responsible for preparing the Company's financial statements, and the independent auditors are responsible for auditing the Company's financial statements.

 - II.
 COMMITTEE COMPOSITION

 The Committee shall be comprised of at least three members, consisting solely of "independent" directors who are "financially literate" or become "financially literate" within a reasonable period of time after their appointment to the Committee.
 At least one member of the Committee shall have accounting or related financial management expertise, as the Board of Directors interprets such qualification in its business judgment.
 At least one member of the Committee shall be, in the business judgment of the Board of Directors, an "audit committee financial expert" as defined by the rules of the Securities and Exchange Commission.